COPD Foundation Marks 10th Anniversary Year: Advocates for more than 24 Million Americans, Leads Fundamental Progress, Fosters Life-Changing Research

 Over the past 10 years, COPDF has generated a wealth of educational materials for patients, caregivers and medical professionals, including basic information about the disease for patients.
 The newly released COPD Pocket Consultant Guide for the Diagnosis and Management of COPD is a practical tool to help clinicians manage the diagnosis and treatment of COPD patients.
 COPDF also responded to the needs of its community by expanding globally with the recent translation of three educational resources into 10 languages in addition to English.

 Through its many publications, COPDF has emerged as a respected voice on behalf of the COPD community and a force in the medical community.
-The organization’s COPD Digest magazine is the first free magazine on COPD, offering practical advice, news and information on treatment and resources to COPD patients, healthcare providers, families, and caregivers.
-COPDF also publishes Lung Health Professional magazine, a publication geared toward primary care physicians, physician assistants, nurse practitioners, and other ancillary healthcare providers.
+The organization’s COPD Digest magazine is the first free magazine on COPD, offering practical advice, news and information on treatment and resources to COPD patients, health care providers, families, and caregivers.
 Most recently, COPDF responded to the call from the pulmonary community for an open access journal with Chronic Obstructive Pulmonary Diseases: Journal of the COPD Foundation, to be launched in May 2014 with editor-in-chief, James Crapo, M.D., board member at COPDF.

 COPDF has also worked throughout its tenure to develop many different programs.
 The State Advocacy Captains program allows individuals to serve as peer leaders and provides an important resource to the COPD community.
-The COPD Advocate program and Operation 435, enable members of the COPD community to make their voices heard with the COPD Action Center serving as the cornerstone of COPDF’s advocacy strategy.
+The State Advocacy Captains program enable members of the COPD community to make their voices heard with the COPD Action Center serving as the cornerstone of COPDF’s advocacy strategy.
 Through these programs, work continues on finding a cure for COPD, discovering better treatments, providing greater access to care, making higher quality of life possible and ending discrimination against people with COPD by educating political leaders and policy makers across the country.

 As part of its mission to generate awareness and encourage people to get screened, COPDF joined forces with NASCAR.
 The two organizations share a passion for making NASCAR fans, many of whom are affected by COPD, aware of this life-threatening disease.
 With its DRIVE4COPD campaign, designed to help individuals recognize the signs and symptoms of COPD, COPDF inspired almost three million people to take the five-question Risk Screener – making an enormous impact in the community.